SyncCode2017/Crowdfund-Frontend-Backend-Hackathon-/README.md

 # Project Moat Overview

-Project moat is a decentralised crowd-funding platform that allow businesses to raise funds through crowd-funding.
+Project moat is a decentralised crowd-funding platform that allows businesses to raise funds through crowd-funding.
 Contributors would be rewarded with nft of different perks based on how much the contributor contributed during the campaign period or funding round once the target amount is met.